Macedonian Bulgarians: Formation of a separate Macedonian identity

+data.
+As a result the rest of Macedonian Slavs, with exception of Bulgarian Macedonia, proceeded to identify as ethnic Macedonians or were Hellenized.

 Nevertheless, people with Bulgarian consciousness or Bulgarophile sentiments still live in North Macedonia and Greece.
-During the last years the EU membership of Bulgaria has seen more than 50,000 Macedonians applying for Bulgarian citizenship.
+After the European Union membership of Bulgaria, more than 50,000 Macedonians applied for Bulgarian citizenship.
 In order to obtain it they must sign a statement declaring they are Bulgarians by origin.
-More than 90,000 Macedonian nationals have already received Bulgarian citizenship.
-However, this phenomenon can not give precise information about how many Macedonian nationals consider themselves Bulgarians in ethnic sense, because it is widely believed that this phenomenon is caused primarily for economic reasons.
+More than 120,000 Macedonian nationals have already received Bulgarian citizenship.
+However, this phenomenon is primarily caused by economic reasons because the Bulgarian passport, contrary to the Macedonian one, allows free entry to EU states and the right to seek employment.
+The passports are issued at a cost of several hundred Euros and also provide the Macedonian notaries an opportunity for corrupt earnings as they submit false declarations on their clients behalf in which they declare Bulgarian origin of their parents.

+Historical Demographics

+In the Ottoman General Census of 1881/82, the Orthodox Christian population of the kazas currently falling within the borders of the Republic of North Macedonia identified, as follows: